threedworld-mit/tdw/Documentation/lessons/clatter/overview.md

 ## Architecture

-Clatter is a C# library.
-[Documentation for the C# library can be found here](TODO.html).
-The Clatter C# library is embedded within the TDW build.
-There are several TDW commands for interfacing from Python to Clatter.

-The `tdw` Python module includes a [`Clatter`](../../python/add_ons/clatter.md) add-on that calls the TDW commands to initialize Clatter in TDW.
+In nearly all cases, you will use the TDW [`Clatter`](../../python/add_ons/clatter.md) add-on to interface with the Clatter library.
+As with everything else in TDW, the `Clatter` add-on sends commands to the build.
+Among these, there are three Clatter-specific commands: [`initialize_clatter`](../../api/command_api.md#initialize_clatter), [`clatterize_object`](../../api/command_api.md#clatterize_object), and [`clatterize_robot_joint`](../../api/command_api.md#clatterize_robot_joint).

+These three commands access code from the underlying Clatter C# library, which is embedded in the TDW build.
+[Documentation for the Clatter library can be found here](https://alters-mit.github.io/clatter/index.html).
+In TDW, you can't access the Clatter library directly, but it may be helpful to read through the documentation to better understand how Clatter works.

-Additionally, Clatter can be used as a [command-line executable](cli.md), which can be used to write .wav files without needing to reference TDW, or to manually generate audio to play in TDW.
+Additionally, Clatter can be used as a [command-line executable](cli.md), to write .wav files without needing to reference TDW, or to manually generate audio to play in TDW.

-In most cases, you'll use the `Clatter` add-on.
-You might occasionally the command-line executable.
-It's unlikely you'll ever need to reference the C# codebase or API directly but it may be helpful to read through if you want to better understand how Clatter works.

-The rest of this documentation will refer to Clatter interchangeably as either the `Clatter` Python code or the underlying Clatter library.

 ## Minimal example